Tag: Student Life

 Junior year pushes students to take their UX skills to the next level, including:

-Professional UX Workflow – Collaborate with developers, product managers, and stakeholders in a real-world setting.
+• Professional UX Workflow: Collaborate with developers, PMs, and stakeholders on real projects

 Projects & Real-World Challenges